メインコンテンツにスキップ

 7. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the nesting sites of wild birds.

-Brown-eared bulbuls, Oriental turtle doves, and feral pigeons have been observed nesting in multiple locations on the premises, and chicks hatched here have also been confirmed.
+Birds such as hypsipetes amaurotis (brown-eared bulbuls), streptopelia orientalis (oriental turtle doves), and columba livia (feral pigeons) have been observed nesting in several locations on the premises, and chicks hatched here have been confirmed.

 8. An illustration of the DNP Head Office Building and Ichigaya no mori (Ichigaya Forest) indicating where organic matter from the green space is returned back into the green space.

-Fallen leaves and twigs are loosely piled within the green space, while materials collected from paved areas are placed in compost bins (containers used to produce compost).
-Our goal is to establish a plant cycle within the green space itself.
+Fallen leaves and small branches are loosely piled within the green space, while materials gathered from paved areas are placed in compost bins (containers used for producing compost).
+These practices help foster a natural plant cycle within the green space.

 Our Corporate General Affairs team